qmk/qmk_firmware/docs/configurator_step_by_step.md

 If your keyboard has several versions, make sure you select the correct one.
 :::

-I'll say that again because it's important:
+We'll say that again because it's important:

 ::: warning
 **MAKE SURE YOU SELECT THE RIGHT VERSION!**
 :::

-Unfortunately if your keyboard has been advertised to be powered by QMK but is not in the list, you will **not** be able to use Configurator to customize your keyboard.
+Unfortunately, if your keyboard has been advertised to be powered by QMK but is not in the list, you will **not** be able to use Configurator to customize your keyboard.

 Chances are a developer hasn't gotten round to adding support or we haven't had a chance to merge it in yet.
 If there is no active [Pull Request](https://github.com/qmk/qmk_firmware/pulls?q=is%3Aopen+is%3Apr+label%3Akeyboard), contact the manufacturer and encourage them to add support.